 - Brainstem gliomas: tumors that are found in the brainstem.

-Medulloblastomas – tumors that start in the lower part of the brain and can spread to the spine or to other parts of the body, are also common in children.
+Medulloblastomas are tumors that start in the lower part of the brain and can spread to the spine or to other parts of the body.
+They are common in children.